 Companies have a plethora of possibilities when it comes to outsourcing software development teams.
 The key is in finding the right fit and tracking the performance and overall effectiveness of the chosen team.
+Selecting the right software development company depends on many factors, including project scope, budget, and communication expectations.

 Outsourcing is a strong trend in the IT sector, with multiple companies surfing on the wave.
 According to the Grand View Research analysis, the global IT services outsourcing market size was valued at USD 520.74 billion in 2019 and is expected to grow at a compound annual growth rate (CAGR) of 7.7% from 2020 to 2027.

 Thus, many companies decided either to build or to redesign and update their online portfolio to keep their competitiveness in the fast-changing world.
 By that, many of them decide to outsource their IT services with offshoring, onshoring, and nearshoring being three possible options.
-That’s why it is important to get a fair comparison between inshore vs offshore outsourcing.
-In this text we will provide:
+This is why choosing the right outsourcing strategy is crucial for long-term success.

-• Onshore definition,
+- Onshore definition,

-• Nearshore definition,
+- Nearshore definition,

-• Offshore definition,
+- Offshore definition,

-• And how to effectively work with each of them.
+- And how to effectively work with each of them.

 What is onshoring?

-Onshoring is a natural option for a company that lacks skills on board while not willing to give crucial operations far away.
+Onshoring is a natural option for a company that lacks skills on board, while not willing to give crucial operations far away.
 Onshore outsourcing refers to outsourcing to a company that is in the same country.
-So if the company from New York transfers a part of work to the company from Atlanta or Los Angeles it is nearshoring at its best.
+So if the company from New York transfers a part of work to the company from Atlanta or Los Angeles, it is nearshoring at its best.

 Pros of onshore software outsourcing

 The vendor and the client share the culture, the language, the currency, and the legal environment, making all the dealings easy.
-This applies also to the working culture and the customs that are considered obvious when it comes to communication.
+This also applies to the working culture and the customs that are considered obvious when it comes to communication.

 Thus, it is the easiest option when it comes to the organization of the process.
+Onshore and offshore teams differ in how closely aligned they are with your local time zone and expectations.

 Cons of onshoring